 Here’s how to write a store manager CV:

-- Use the retail CV template up top.
+- Use the store manager CV template up top.
 Stock it with key skills from the job ad online.

-- Don’t just list retail manager CV skills.
+- Don’t just list store manager CV skills.
 P&L statements or budgeting are nice.
 But show you used them and got bottom line results.

-- Your education section can’t just show your school and GPA.
+- Your education section can’t just show your school and grade.
 Put in skills like scheduling or training.

-- Add “bonus” CV sections that show retail management accomplishments.
+- Add “bonus” CV sections that show store management accomplishments.

-Got questions on how to write great CVs for store manager jobs?
+Got questions on how to write a great CV for store manager jobs?
 Not sure how to put store manager on a CV?
 Leave a comment.
 We’ll be happy to reply!